 In the current economic climate, public bodies need to become more efficient, to continue delivering the core services that the public require.

-On average most organisations only analyse 12% of their data (see note 1 below) however a recent survey of civil servants in key roles showed that Big Data & Analytics is the most important factor for improving the efficiency of their work. (see note 4 below).
+On average most organisations only analyse 12% of their data (1) however a recent survey of civil servants in key roles showed that Big Data & Analytics is the most important factor for improving the efficiency of their work.
+(4 ).

-Healthcare is a prime example where Big Data & Analytics technologies can turn data into value, a recent study showed a potential £16 – 66 billion of efficiency savings, if the NHS employed data analytics better. (see note 2 below).
+Healthcare is a prime example where Big Data & Analytics technologies can turn data into value, a recent study showed a potential £16 – 66 billion of efficiency savings, if the NHS employed data analytics better.
+(2).

 “Knowledge and data are fundamental to the patient revolution that is so urgently required by our National Health Service.”